Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 ### News

-- Updated draft [Sequential Elimination Contests with All-Pay Auctions](https://arxiv.org/abs/2205.08104).
+-(April, 2023) Updated draft [Sequential Elimination Contests with All-Pay Auctions](https://arxiv.org/abs/2205.08104).
 Thanks to all of my co-authors.